26 Types of Moths in Washington State

 They lay their eggs on tree trunks, which hatch into caterpillars that feed on the bark and wood of trees for about three weeks before pupating into adult moths.

-The Robin’s Carpenterworm Moth plays an important role in the environment as part of its life cycle helps control the populations of certain trees by feeding on them.
+The Robin’s Carpenterworm Moth plays an important role in the environment.
+As part of its life cycle, it helps control the populations of certain trees by feeding on them.

 This helps promote a healthy balance of ecosystems and keeps nature in check.
 It is also a valuable food source for bats, birds, and small mammals.

-Although they may not be as well known as other types of Moths in the Washington State region, they are important to the ecology of Washington State.
+Although they may not be as well known as other types of Moths in the Washington State region, they are important to the state’s ecology.

 11. Red-humped Caterpillar Moth